research-to-startup/research-to-startup.github.io/docs/index.md

   for PhD students who are interested in or currently creating startups out of research.
 This class is taught by Berkeley EECS Professors and PhD alumni who have started deeply technical companies built around industry-defining technologies.
-The seminar will feature lectures, and fireside chats with guests, and startup idea sharing+feedback sessions.
+The seminar will feature lectures, fireside chats with guests, and startup idea sharing+feedback sessions.
   </div>
 </div>